fredenrg/FRED/README.md

  - We want to be the place to go for consumer alternative energy suppliers, distributers and installers through the development of a global directory.

+Massive thanks to the TurtleCoin developers and their great community.

 ### How To Compile